JamesElliot/humanitarian-data-resources/README.md

 # humanitarian-data-resources
- A list of organisations and resources related to the application of data science for humanitarian response, with a strong bias towards Water, Sanitation and Hygiene (WASH) and Public Health.
+ A list of organisations and resources related to the application of data science for humanitarian response, with a bias towards Water, Sanitation and Hygiene (WASH) and Public Health.

 # Table of contents
 [Data Sources]()